anteq/reckon-ng-eet-2017/recon.md

 # Development

 Recon-ng is a modular framework.
-The structure of the modules makes it very easy to contribute.
+The structure of the modules makes it **very easy to contribute**.
 A detailed development guide is available [here](https://bitbucket.org/LaNMaSteR53/recon-ng/wiki/Development%20Guide).

 ### Basic module template
 ```